docker-flow/docker-flow-swarm-listener/README.md

   vfarcic/go-demo
 ```

-Please note that we declared the label `DF_NOTIFY`.
+Please note that we declared the label `com.df.notify`.
 Only services with this label (it can hold any value) will be eligible to receive notifications through *Docker Flow: Swarm Listener*.
 We also declared a couple of other labels (`DF_servicePath` and `DF_port`).

 Before proceeding, we should wait until all the services are up and running.
 Please use the `docker service ls` command to check the status.